-MTH 2005 CALCULUS I, CALCULUS AND ANALYTIC GEOMETRY
+MTH 2004 CALCULUS I, CALCULUS AND ANALYTIC GEOMETRY

-Covers the first 5 hours of 13 hours (a three-course sequence) in calculus designed to teach the fundamentals of differential and integral calculus needed in applications, including multivariate calculus.
+Covers the first 4 hours of 12 (a three-course sequence) in calculus designed to teach the fundamentals of differential and integral calculus needed in applications, including multivariate calculus.
 Topics include limits of functions, the derivative, applications of the derivative, the fundamental theorem of calculus, the definite integral, applications of the definite integral, the trigonometric, exponential, and logarithmic functions.
 Prerequisite: Grade of C or better in MTH 1023 (College Algebra) and MTH 1013 (Trigonometry) or consent of instructor.
 Fall only.
 (ACTS Equivalency Course ID - MATH 2405)

-MTH 2015 CALCULUS II, CALCULUS AND ANALYTIC GEOMETRY
+MTH 2014 CALCULUS II, CALCULUS AND ANALYTIC GEOMETRY

-The second 5 hours of 13 (a three-course sequence) in calculus designed to teach the fundamentals of differential and integral calculus, including multivariable functions.
+The second 4 hours of 12 (a three-course sequence) in calculus designed to teach the fundamentals of differential and integral calculus needed in applications, including multivariable functions.
 Topics include exponential and logarithmic functions, natural growth and decay, trigonometric and hyperbolic functions, polar coordinates, conic sections, infinite series.
-Prerequisite: Grade of C or better in MTH 2005 (Calculus I).
+Prerequisite: Grade of C or better in MTH 2004 (Calculus I).
 Spring only.
 (ACTS Equivalency Course ID - MATH 2505)

-MTH 2023 CALCULUS III, CALCULUS AND ANALYTIC GEOMETRY
+MTH 2024 CALCULUS III, CALCULUS AND ANALYTIC GEOMETRY

-The last 3 hours of 13 (a three-course sequence) in calculus.
+The last 4 hours of 12 (a three-course sequence) in calculus.
 The topic is multivariable calculus.
-Prerequisite: Grade of C or better in MTH 2015 (Calculus II).
+Prerequisite: Grade of C or better in MTH 2014 (Calculus II).
 (ACTS Equivalency Course ID - MATH 2603)

-MTH 2053 STATISTICS 3-0-3
+MTH 2053 STATISTICS

 Covers descriptive and inferential statistical techniques and methods in life, physical, and social science.
 Topics include qualitative data analysis, frequency distributions, numerical methods, data dispersions, variance analysis, estimation theory, sampling distributions, discrete and continuous probability distributions, hypothesis testing, and confidence interval estimation.
-Prerequisite: Grade of C or better in MTH 1023 (College Algebra) or equivalent.
+Prerequisite: Grade of C or better in MTH 1043 (Quantitative Literacy) or MTH 1023 (College Algebra) or equivalent.
 (Cross listed as BUS 2053.)
 (ACTS Equivalency Course ID - MATH 2103)